The cotangent bundle of K3 surfaces of degree two: Notation and general set-up

-We work over $\C$, for general definitions we refer to \cite{Har77} and \cite{Voi02}.
+We work over $\C$.
+For general definitions, we refer to \cite{Har77} and \cite{Voi02}.

-All the schemes appearing in this paper are projective, manifolds and normal varieties will always be supposed to be irreducible.
-For notions of positivity of divisors and vector bundles we refer to Lazarsfeld's book \cite{Laz04a, Laz04b}.
-Given two Cartier divisors $D_1, D_2$ on a projective variety $X$ we denote by $D_1 \simeq D_2$ (resp. $D_1 \equiv D_2$) the linear equivalence (resp. numerical equivalence) of the Cartier divisor classes, while $D_1=D_2$ is used for an equality of the cycles.
-We will frequently identify an effective divisor to its cohomology class in $N^1(X)$ where $N^1(X):= \mbox{NS}(X) \otimes \R$ is the Neron-Severi space of $\R$-divisors.
+All the schemes appearing in this paper are projective; manifolds and normal varieties will always be supposed to be irreducible.
+For notions of positivity of divisors and vector bundles, we refer to Lazarsfeld's books \cite{Laz04a, Laz04b}.
+Given two Cartier divisors $D_1, D_2$ on a projective variety $X$, we denote by $D_1 \simeq D_2$ (resp.\ $D_1 \equiv D_2$) the linear equivalence (resp.\ numerical equivalence) of the Cartier divisor classes, while $D_1=D_2$ is used for an equality of the cycles.
+We will frequently identify an effective divisor with its cohomology class in $N^1(X)$, where $N^1(X):= \mbox{NS}(X) \otimes \R$ is the N\'{e}ron--Severi space of $\R$-divisors.